 If we continue along our current path, the majority of humans will face chronic water shortages within two generations, widening the gap between the haves and the have-nots.
 City managers worldwide will be forced to decide how water should be deployed; and there will not be enough to go round.
 Nations will become even more vulnerable in the face of drought and extreme weather.
 And the pursuit of ever-dwindling resources will trigger land-grabbing and conflict, pitting nation against nation, and neighbour against neighbour.

 It doesn't have to be this way.
 If we can focus on strategies that reduce demand and waste, establish practical policies, and apply smart technology for efficient use and monitoring, humankind can more sustainably manage this precious resource.
 But we must recognise that there can be no one-size-fits-all approach.

 Rethinking the spatial distribution of resources is one strategy that can have tremendous impact on reducing demand, improving available volumes of grey water and enhancing efficiency of infrastructure.
-To this end, at the regional level, we would have to examine the symbiotic relationship between urbanisation and industry patterns.
+To this end, at the regional level, we would have to examine the symbiotic relationship between patterns of urbanisation and industry.

-Treated water can also be put to industrial use.
+Conversely, treated water can also be used for industry.
 Such is the case in agriculture, particularly in arid climates.
 For example, Jordan’s Water Authority is presently treating domestic wastewater for re-use in agriculture; water is an incredibly precious resource in this part of the world.